-To prepare you for this post I want to quote the back-stabbing Cypher from The Matrix, “Buckle your seatbelt Dorothy, because Kansas is going bye-bye”.
+To prepare you for this post on the personal differences in carb sensitivity, I want to quote the back-stabbing Cypher from The Matrix, “Buckle your seatbelt Dorothy, because Kansas is going bye-bye”.

 One of the most popular tools in nutrition is the glycemic index.
 It is a measure of how much glucose appears in the blood after eating a certain food.
 Things like white bread and sugar have been shown to have some of the highest “glycemic index”.